itsDionix/GeneralStack/README.md

 # GeneralStack
 ## Description:
-A general implementation of a single type stack.
+A general C implementation of a single type stack.
 The item's size must be specified at runtime for Initialization and an item comparison function must be supplied for Search.